intertect/intertect/src/content/lesson_1/part_5.md

 then 28 bits of address.

-[`j`](#j) and [`jal`](#jal) are both unconditional jump instructions, meaning they always go to their target location. [`jal`](#jal), however, additionallysaves the address of the next instruction into the `$ra` or Return Address register.
+[`j`](#j) and [`jal`](#jal) are both unconditional jump instructions, meaning they always go to their target location. [`jal`](#jal), however, additionally saves the address of the next instruction into the `$ra` or Return Address register.
 This allows the programmer to implement returning from function calls.

 ---
 # The MIPS Instruction Set